iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/03 - Choose Your Truths.md

 Iron Vault supports all three!

-Once you've taken your chosen path, you'll be able to move on to [[Create Your Character|Creating Your Character]].
+Once you've taken your chosen path, you'll be able to move on to [[04 - Create Your Character|Creating Your Character]].

 ##### Just choosing a Truth